All website owners of this world have one thing in common: We are obsessed with our statistics.

 - utm_campaign: A descriptive name that makes sense for your analysis later.
 For example, link in your side widget, share on social media with a particular image, etc.

 But honestly, you can also put utm_source=airMail and utm_medium=pigeon, or whatever you feel like.
-There is no UTM parameters police that will come and check if they generally make sense.
+There is no UTM parameters police that will come and check if their values generally make sense.

 The only person who will ever see this info – and, thus, the only person who should be able to understand it – is you.